-While the above scene clearly needed the aid of a camera to record the Directors instructions, all of the actual imagery in a film is down to how things enter the lens.
+While the above scene clearly needed the aid of a camera to record the director’s instructions, all of the actual imagery in a film is down to how things enter the lens.
 Yes, some of this is to do with lighting and the type of film used, but here I am speaking of the camera alone.

 Firstly, the angle, the position of the camera to its subject.
 Not forgetting its height.
 Generally, a low shot, ground level, is used to enhance the perception of speed.
 Think about car racing or chases.
 How the tyres almost run over the lens or rock the camera as the vehicles flash past.
-(Yes, depth of field and all that matters, but that is not important here).
+(Yes, depth of field and all that matters, but it is not important here).

-Lastly, but for me, the most important is the Editing.
+Lastly, but for me the most important, is the Editing.

-When I have my ‘writers head’ on I am constantly, without any self-control watching for all the ‘cuts’ more than whatever I am viewing.
-I know that is sad, but it is the truth… maybe I do need to get out more!
+When I have my ‘writers head’ on, I am constantly, without any self-control, watching for the ‘cuts’.
+Often more intently than whatever I am viewing.
+I know it is sad, but it is the truth… maybe I do need to get out more?

-For those of you who may not be familiar with the terminology, a ‘cut’ is when two pieces of film are joined together, it is a form of transition.
-For instance, a boy and girl are holding a conversation.
-Each time one speaks the viewer sees who is talking.
-Firstly, you see the boy talking, when he stops and the girl starts speaking you see her face.
-That change, from him to her, that is a cut.
+Cuts are noticeable when two characters are holding a conversation.
+Each time one character speaks the viewer sees who is talking.
+So, say firstly you see a boy speaking.
+When he stops the girl starts to speak and you see her face.
+That change of viewpoint, from him to her, that is a cut.

 I hear you asking, how the devil can that help me write better?